Google スプレッドシートとTrelloの連携イメージ

 5. Turn ON the Trigger

-When the Flowbot creation is complete, the above display will appear.
+When the creation of the Flowbot is complete, the above display will appear.
 The trigger is initially set to OFF, so turn it ON.

 This completes the app integration.